JamyJones/jjdgdjf/msg.md

-What remote browsers can i use that work like necko
+What docker images can i use to run a remote browser